electricimp/Usb/examples/README.md

 # USB Driver Examples

-You can find examples here on how to extend the USB.DriverBase class.
+You can find examples here on how to extend the USB.Driver class.

 ## FT232RL FTDI USB Driver Example